- Crime Reports

 Gives the latest Response Time, Crime, Arrest, Gun Crime Stats along with 8 week crime trends...

-A daily NIBRS crime report with Month to Date and Year to Date comparisons by Divisions.
+A daily NIBRS Compstat crime report with Month to Date and Year to Date comparisons by Divisions.
+This report doesnt include all the NIBRS offenses.
+Its divided into violent and Non-Violent Crime

 A weekly council district report, which is comprised of year-to-date and monthly comparisons of NIBRS crimes occurring within the specified date span citywide, and broken down for the fourteen Council Districts.